GitHubForSnap/btrfs-progs-gael/README.md

 # [btrfs-progs-gael](https://snapcraft.io/btrfs-progs-gael)

+_This is NOT an original piece of work, just a snap of BTRFS Progs_

 btrfs is a modern copy on write (CoW) filesystem for Linux aimed at implementing advanced features while also focusing on fault tolerance, repair and easy administration.
 Its main features and benefits are:

 * Snapshots which do not make the full copy of files